Our application policy

 - You’ll need to indicate that your organisation holds a valid bank account with at least two unrelated signatories.
 The details of your bank account (name, sort code, account number) will only be requested if your organisation is awarded a grant.

-- If not publicly available, we may request your constitution or governing document.
+- organisational constitution or governing document.
 We’ll need to know that your organisation holds a valid constitution and understand how it is governed.

-Please contact us if you have any difficulty with the online application form, or if you require it in an alternative format.
+Please read our FAQ section or contact us if you have any difficulty with the online application form,

 -